informalsystems/quint/doc/lang.md

 found the use of this feature to be extremely rare and confusing.
 It can be easily rewritten with disjunctions and conjunctions, which should be preferred outside of the Action mode.

+TLA+ allows for `CASE` without the default option.
+This construct is error-prone, as it easily leads to incomplete case enumeration.
+In contrast to many programming languages, it does not suffice to perform a syntax test or a type test, in order to see, whether all cases are covered.
+For this reason, we do not support case expressions without the default arm.

 ## Sets